GuilhermeRoque/openweatherconsumer/README.md

 The Makefile includes several commands.
 The most important are:

 - `make all`: Runs the application using Docker Compose.
-- `make clear`: Stops and removes the containers.
+- `make clean`: Stops and removes the containers.
 - `make test-start-infra`: Starts a database container to prepare for running the tests.
 - `make test-build-img`: Builds a Docker image for running the tests.
 - `make test-run`: Runs the tests.